Airbags Didn’t Deploy? Here’s What to Do When Airbag Failure Causes an Accident

 Airbag failure can happen for several reasons, including manufacturing defects, electrical problems, and deactivation.

-Manufacturing defects: Airbags are complex devices made up of many different parts, including:
+Airbags are complex devices made up of many different parts, including:

 If any of these parts are faulty or incorrectly assembled, the airbag may not work.

-Electrical problems: Likewise, a problem with the electrical system or sensors can cause airbags to fail to deploy.
+Likewise, a problem with the electrical system or sensors can cause airbags to fail to deploy.
 Severe crashes can even sever the wires that control the airbag system, causing it to deactivate when it’s needed the most.

-Deactivation: Newer vehicles may have airbag systems that automatically deactivate passenger airbags when they cannot detect a passenger or if the passenger is a child.
+Newer vehicles may have airbag systems that automatically deactivate passenger airbags when they cannot detect a passenger or if the passenger is a child.
 This is because airbags can be incredibly dangerous to children, capable of causing death or brain injury.
 Side airbag systems will also automatically deactivate airbags when a child sits too close to them.

-Finally, an airbag might fail to deploy if you’re driving a used car that has previously been in a crash and the airbags weren’t replaced.
+Finally, an airbag might not deploy if you’re driving a used car that has previously been in a crash and the airbags weren’t replaced.
 You can reset some older airbags, but modern airbags are designed for single use.
 The National Highway Traffic Safety Administration (NHTSA) recommends motorists replace deployed airbags immediately after a crash at an authorized service center and not drive their car until they’ve done so.
 Unfortunately, you might not know this is the case until you’re in a crash.

 It’s vital to regularly inspect and maintain your vehicle to ensure that all safety features are functioning correctly.
 This includes following your car manufacturer’s recommended maintenance schedule and having any issues repaired promptly.